Uptown LOO public washroom

 - Glazed windows to let in sunlight while maintaining privacy would be a nice touch.

-Kaifee Haque over 1 year ago
+Kaifee Haque about 2 years ago

 If it is not abused and it is clean, then it makes sense.